se-edu/se-book/oop/associations/associationClasses/text.md

 <box>

-{{ icon_example }} A `Man` class and a `Woman` class is linked with a ‘married to’ association and there is a need to store the date of marriage.
+{{ icon_example }} A `Man` class and a `Woman` class are linked with a ‘married to’ association and there is a need to store the date of marriage.
 However, that data is related to the association rather than specifically owned by either the `Man` object or the `Woman` object.
 In such situations, an additional association class can be introduced, e.g. a `Marriage` class, to store such information.

 </box>